h15200/notes/system-design.md

 - often uses a relational model, but a different optimization from what's used for traditional transactions - uses `star` schema or `snowflake`
 - example of data warehouses `Snowflake`, `bigQuery`
+- some datawarehouses use a star schema but within a nosql db like `Apache Druid` which allows for sql queries

 ### Other specialized Storage Paradigms